Andrew-Reid/lichen.js/README.md

 **symbol.strokeWidth(width)**

-If a width is provided, sets the strokew width to the specified number, in pixels.
+If a width is provided, sets the stroke width to the specified number, in pixels.
 If not provided, returns the current value.
 Defaults to 0.

 **symbol.symbol(symbol)**